Good for rich investors and big business, less so for everyone else.

 There is also no mention of making London more resilient to climate change, despite our Economy Committee hearing that this is the biggest long-term threat to business in London.

 The report says London is in a win-win situation, gaining whether the UK stays in the EU or leaves it.
 But it only really shows that it will be a win-win for rich investors and big business.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.